matheushbps/matheushbps/README.md

 - Business Intelligence and its tools (such as Power BI, Tableau)
 - Statistics

 I'm currently developing even more my Data Science skills, studying more algorithms, running projects and fine tunning the technical abilities.

+Here we'll be able to check the projects I develop as well as understand my technical level, and all of the decisions I do to solve business issues.

 <!--
 **matheushbps/matheushbps** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.